pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Visually, it used to be very grim.
 The economy was heavily dependent on mining and steel production.
 It was once one of the most polluted cities in China, with winters that reminded me of Oliver Twist.
 People often say that if you ranked global steel production, China would come first, my hometown would come second, and my hometown’s illegal overproduction would come third.
 I’m not sure if that was ever true.
 It certainly isn’t now, for China has spent the past decade introducing production cuts and cracking down on pollution.

-There used to be a lot of rich mine and steel bosses around, on Chinese New Year Eve (Or Lunar New Year, if you so prefer, but the narratives here are about China so I will use Chinese New Year through out), some of them would hire people to set off fireworks all night.
+There used to be a lot of rich mine and steel bosses around, on Chinese New Year Eve*, some of them would hire people to set off fireworks all night.
 It was really a sight.
 Mum was always busy on those nights, for she’s an ophthalmologist, and had to remove several eyeballs each new year because of defective fireworks or reckless people.
 She became lifelong friends with many of her patients this way, since she really was a master tailor when it came to stitching people’s faces back together.

+`Or Lunar New Year, if you so prefer, but the narratives here are about China so I will use Chinese New Year through out.`

 When she was a junior, she trained in Beijing in plastic surgery and saw some of China’s earliest gender reassignment surgeries.
 These days, she still occasionally performs double eyelid procedures.
 It’s a one-cut surgery to transform Asian monolids into double lids, mostly for high schoolers applying to performing arts colleges who (or whose parents) believe bigger eyes will give them a better shot.